run-ai/docs/docs/admin/runai-setup/troubleshooting/troubleshooting.md

     __Root cause:__ The Run:ai _agent_ is not syncing properly.
 This may be due to firewall issues.

     __Resolution__
-    Run:

-    `runai pods -n runai | grep agent`

-    See if the agent is in _Running_ state.
-Select the agent's full name and run:

-        kubectl logs -n runai runai-agent-<id>
+    * Run: `runai pods -n runai | grep agent`.
+See that the agent is in _Running_ state.
+Select the agent's full name and run: `kubectl logs -n runai runai-agent-<id>`

-    Verify that there are no errors.
+    * Verify that there are no errors.
 If there are connectivity-related errors you may need to check your firewall for outbound connections.
-See the required permitted URL list in [Network requirements](../cluster-setup/cluster-prerequisites.md#network-requirements.md).
+See the required permitted URL list in [Network requirements](../cluster-setup/cluster-prerequisites.md#network-requirements).
     * If you need to set up an internet proxy or certificate, please contact Run:ai customer support.

 ## Job-related Issues